apecloud/kubeblocks/docs/user_docs/cli/cli.md

 Provides utilities for interacting with plugins.

+ Plugins provide extended functionality that is not part of the major command-line distribution.

 * [kbcli plugin list](kbcli_plugin_list.md)	 - List all visible plugin executables on a user's PATH